geeknik/my-awesome-stars/topics.md

 - [Mintplex-Labs/openai-assistant-swarm](https://github.com/Mintplex-Labs/openai-assistant-swarm) - Introducing the Assistant Swarm.
 An extension to the OpenAI Node SDK to automatically delegate work to any assistant you create in OpenAi through one united interface and manager.
 Now you can delegate
 - [Hammerspoon/hammerspoon](https://github.com/Hammerspoon/hammerspoon) - Staggeringly powerful macOS desktop automation with Lua
 - [edoardottt/missing-cve-nuclei-templates](https://github.com/edoardottt/missing-cve-nuclei-templates) - Weekly updated list of missing CVEs in nuclei templates official repository.
 Mainly built for bug bounty, but useful for penetration tests and vulnerability assessments too.
-- [n8n-io/n8n](https://github.com/n8n-io/n8n) - Free and source-available fair-code licensed workflow automation tool.
-Easily automate tasks across different services.
+- [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
+Combine visual building with custom code, self-host or cloud, 400+ integrations.
 - [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks
 - [tigthor/neural-network-hacking](https://github.com/tigthor/neural-network-hacking) - Hacking the Singularity.
 Deep learning hacking.
 Weaponizing AI in Offensive security
 - [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts local and web research on any topic and generates a comprehensive report with citations.